 - Inability to climb a few steps at a reasonable pace with a single hand rail;

-The comments to the above listing note that walking around your own home without assistive devices does not necessarily constitute effective ambulation.
+The comments to the above listings note that walking around your own home without assistive devices does not necessarily constitute effective ambulation.
 Indeed, your home likely will not have uneven surfaces commonly found outdoors.
 Likewise, many people will not use their canes, walkers, or crutches indoors as they find it easier to grab walls and furniture for short distances.
 Experienced Hip Disability Lawyers can use the Listings as well as commentary to win your hip impairment claim.

 In addition to the above referenced Listings, there are other Listings that could apply to your individual case.
 For example, a patient could suffer disabling hip pain due to Lupus.
 Consequently, Listing 14.02 pertaining to Lupus could be considered.
 Likewise, Listing 14.09 applies to Inflammatory Arthritis which could account for hip disability and should be considered as well.